Seiten

 Stay and validity of L Blanket visa

-Under this regulation, employees with an L-1A or L-1B visa can stay in the USA for up to 3 years per entry and have the option of extending this period of stay to a total of up to 5 or 7 years.
+Under this regulation, employees with an L-1A or L-1B visa can stay in the US for up to 3 years per entry and have the option of extending this period of stay to a total of up to 5 years (L-1B) or 7 years (L-1A).
+L-Blanket visas can be extended in 2-year increments.

-However, the actual length of stay is determined individually by the US immigration authorities upon each entry and can be extended by extensions in accordance with the provisions of the L visa.
-The exact period of stay is specified digitally in the I-94 Form that travelers should check directly after a successful entry.
+However, the actual length of stay is determined individually by the US immigration authorities upon each entry and can be extended in accordance with the provisions of the L visa.
+The exact length of stay is recorded digitally on the I-94 form, which travelers should check after successful entry.

 How much does an L Blanket visa for the USA cost?